Essential Tips for Hiking With Your Dog in Winter

 How Long of a Hike Should I Bring My Dog On?

 If your dog is used to short hikes in the summer, start with a short winter hike.
 You can always build up to a longer trip once your dog gets used to the conditions.
-For the average dog, if the temperature is below freezing, a short walk is recommended, around 10-15 minutes.
-If you feel cold, a dog with a less protective coat will also be cold.
+If the temperature is below freezing a short walk is recommended for most dogs - about 10 to 15 minutes.

-When the temperature is above freezing, you can go on a longer hike, such as a 30-45 minute one.
-If your dog can handle the cold for a longer period of time, then you can extend the length of the trip.
-On a longer hike, don't forget to take frequent breaks.
+When the temperature is above freezing you can go for a longer, 30-to-45-minute hike.
+If you dog can handle the cold for a longer period of time, you can extend the trip, just don't forget to take frequent breaks.